greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 ## <a id="topic_qst_s5t_wy"></a>Synchronizing System Clocks

-You should use NTP \(Network Time Protocol\) to synchronize the system clocks on all hosts that comprise your Greenplum Database system.
-See [www.ntp.org](http://www.ntp.org) for more information about NTP.
+You must use NTP (Network Time Protocol) to synchronize the system clocks on all hosts that comprise your Greenplum Database system.
+Accurate time keeping is essential to ensure reliable operations on the database and data integrity.

-NTP on the segment hosts should be configured to use the coordinator host as the primary time source, and the standby coordinator as the secondary time source.
-On the coordinator and standby coordinator hosts, configure NTP to point to your preferred time server.

-### <a id="ji162603"></a>To configure NTP
+There are many different architectures you may choose from to implement NTP.
+We recommend you use one of the following:

+- Configure coordinator as the NTP primary source and the other hosts in the cluster connect to it.
+- Configure an external NTP primary source and all hosts in the cluster connect to it.

+Depending on your operating system version, the NTP protocol may be implemented by the `ntpd` daemon, the `chronyd` daemon, or other.
+Refer to your preferred NTP protocol documentation for more details.

+### <a id="ji162603"></a>Option 1: Configure System Clocks with the Coordinator as the Primary Source

-1. On the coordinator host, log in as root and edit the `/etc/ntp.conf` file.
+1. On the coordinator host, log in as root and edit your NTP daemon configuration file.
 Set the `server` parameter to point to your data center's NTP time server.
 For example \(if `10.6.220.20` was the IP address of your data center's NTP server\):

     ```
     server 10.6.220.20
     ```

-2. On each segment host, log in as root and edit the `/etc/ntp.conf` file.
+2. On each segment host, log in as root and edit your NTP daemon configuration file.
 Set the first `server` parameter to point to the coordinator host, and the second server parameter to point to the standby coordinator host.
 For example:

     ```
     server cdw prefer
     server scdw
     ```

-3. On the standby coordinator host, log in as root and edit the `/etc/ntp.conf` file.
+3. On the standby coordinator host, log in as root and edit your NTP daemon configuration file.
 Set the first `server` parameter to point to the primary coordinator host, and the second server parameter to point to your data center's NTP time server.
 For example:

     ```
     server cdw prefer
     server 10.6.220.20
     ```

+4. Synchronize the system clocks on all Greenplum hosts as root.

+    If you are using the `ntpd` daemon:

+    ```
+    systemctl restart ntp
+    ```

+    If you are using the `chronyd` daemon:

+    ```
+    systemctl restart chronyd
+    ```

+### <a id="ji162603"></a>Option 2: Configure System Clocks with an External Primary Source

+1. On each host, including coordinator, standby coordinator, and segments, log in as root and edit your NTP daemon configuration file.
+Set the first `server` parameter to point to your data center's NTP time server.
+For example (if `10.6.220.20` was the IP address of your data center's NTP server):

+    ```
+    server 10.6.220.20
+    ```

-4. On the coordinator host, use the NTP daemon synchronize the system clocks on all Greenplum hosts.
+1. On the coordinator host, use your NTP daemon to synchronize the system clocks on all Greenplum hosts.
 For example, using [gpssh](../utility_guide/ref/gpssh.html):

+    If you are using the `ntpd` daemon:

     ```
-    # gpssh -f hostfile_gpssh_allhosts -v -e 'ntpd'
+    gpssh -f hostfile_gpssh_allhosts -v -e 'ntpd'
     ```

+    If you are using the `chronyd` daemon:

+    ```
+    gpssh -f hostfile_gpssh_allhosts -v -e 'chronyd'

 ## <a id="topic23"></a>Creating the Greenplum Administrative User